Talk2Levi/Lossless-Data-Compression-Zoo/README.md

 One important application of list update is in data compression.
 Given a data sequence, we want to do lossless compression, i.e. we should be able to recover the exact text from the compressed one.

 ## Algorithm Performance
-The best performed data compression algorithm for the most of testing input is the simplest one which MTF in red, and a few runner-up algorithms are in brown.
+The best performed data compression algorithm for the most of testing input is the simplest one which MTF in red, i.e. the algorithm with the lowest competitive ratio, and a few runner-up algorithms are in brown.
 ![](https://github.com/LeviIsAwesome/lossless_compression_zoo/blob/master/algorithm%20demo/algorithm%20running%20persormance.png)